-Please summarise any emergency response exercises or drills that h nave been carried out during the report period: 7.
-Stakeholder Engagement Please provide the name and contact details for your external relations or community engagement manager: period, including: - Meeting or other initiatives to engage with members of the particular and the properties of the particular and the properties of the particular and the particular and the properties of the particular and the particular skeholders during the report period relating to environmental, social or safety issues groups.
+Please summarise any emergency prevention and response training that has been provided for company personnel during the report period: Please summarise any emergency response exercises or drills that have been carried out during the report period: 7.
+Stakeholder Engagement Please provide the name and contact details for your external relations or community engagement manager: - Meeting or other initiatives to engage with members of the akeholders during the report period relating to environmental, social or safety issues groups.
 How many complaints or grievances did the project receive from me group.
-Summarise any issues raised in the complaints or grievances mbers of the public or civil society organisations during the reporting period?
-Please split by stakeholder and explain how they were resolved: 8 Status and Reporting on Resettlement Action Dien/Liveliheed Destauction Everyousels
+Summarise any issues raised in the complaints or grievances embers of the public or civil society organisations during the reporting period?
+Please split by stakeholder is and explain how they were resolved:

+8. Status and Reporting on Resettlement Action Plan/Livelihood Restoration Framework
-Existing Land Acquisitions

-Please report any further progress made during this reporting period in the implementation of the Resettlement Action Plan (RAP) or Livelihood Restoration Framework (LRF), using the monitoring indicators as detailed in the RAP or LRF, and complete the table below.
-Please provide the results of any other related monitoring carried out by the Company or its consultants and attach any additional information you think would be useful.
+Existing Land Acquisitions Please report any further progress made during this repusing the monitoring indicators as detailed in the RAP o Company or its consultants and attach any additional in r LRF, and complete the table ntation of the Resettlement Action Plan (RAP) or Livelihood Restoration Framework (LRF), e below.
+Please provide the results of any other related monitoring carried out by the useful.
 Have all the affected persons been fully compensated for their physical displacement and, if applicable, any economic losses resulting from the project?
 Yes □ No □ If no, specify how many compensation payments are still outstanding (in terms of number and percentage of recipients and payment amounts) and state when these payment will be made: Has the land acquisition had any additional, unforeseen impacts on affected persons' standard of living or access to livelihoods that were not previously covered in the RAP?
 Yes □ No □ If yes, quantify these impacts and specify what measures have been undertaken to minimize and mitigate these impacts.
 If no, specify how potential impacts on livelihoods have been monitored.
 Have any vulnerable groups been identified?
-Yes □ No 🗖 If yes, list the groups that were identified and describe any additional measures undertaken in order to mitigate impacts specific to these groups.
+Yes □ No □ If yes, list the groups that were identified and describe any additional measures undertaken in order to mitigate impacts specific to these groups.
 If applicable, have all transit allowances been paid?
-Yes 🗆 No 🗖 If no, specify how many payments are still outstanding (in terms of number and percentage of recipients and payment amounts) and state when these payments will be made.
+Yes □ No □ If no, specify how many payments are still outstanding (in terms of number and percentage of recipients and payment amounts) and state when these payments will be made.

 Has legal support been provided to all the affected persons?
-Yes 🗆 No 🗖 If yes, specify how many persons effectively made use of the legal support.
+Yes □ No □ If yes, specify how many persons effectively made use of the legal support.
 Have all outstanding land and/or resource claims been settled?
-Yes Not applica No □ able □ If no, specify how many claims are still outstanding and state what the expected timing is for settling them.
+Yes □ No □ Not applicable □ If no, specify how many claims are still outstanding and state what the expected timing is for settling them.
 Have there been any new land acquisition-related complaints or grievances?
-Yes 🗖 No 🗖 If yes, please state how many and summarize their content.
+Yes • No • If yes, please state how many and summarize their content.
 Has the company regularly reported to the affected communities on progress made in implementing the RAP?
-Yes □ No 🗖 If yes, please state how many meetings were held and how many participants attended. ase provide documents to show closure of land acquisition transactions.
-Please attach res, compensation, agreements reached, etc., and provide in tabular form a list of affected Have any persons been physically displaced?
-Yes 🗖 No 🗖 If yes, how many?
+Yes 🗆 No 🗅 If yes, please state how many meetings were held and how many participants attended. se provide documents to show closure of land acquisition transactions.
+Please attach es, compensation, agreements reached, etc., and provide in tabular form a list of affected Have any persons been physically displaced?
+Yes □ No □ If yes, how many?
 Have any persons been economically displaced?
-Yes 🗖 No 🗖 If yes, how many?
+Yes □ No □ If yes, how many?
 Was it a government assisted resettlement?
-Yes 🗖 No 🗖 9.
-Community Interaction and Develop Please summarise any social or community developm ent initiatives undertaken by t the company during the reporting period, and any associated expenditure:
+Yes □ No □ 9.
+Community Interaction and Develop ment Please summarise any social or community developme ent initiatives undertaken by the ne company during the reporting period, and any associated expenditure: